mmcnamarainco/Election_Analysis/readme.md

 ## Election-Audit Summary:

-With our elections coming under the most intense scrutiny in history, it is more important than ever that elections officials provide as much transpeancy as possible.
+With our elections coming under the most intense scrutiny in history, it is more important than ever that elections officials provide as much transparency as possible.
 To that end, PSyber PSamurais proposes to provide full-service
 auditing for your elections office.